 President Banambi Wunungmurra was elected as a Councillor for the Gumurr Miwatj Ward at the inaugral NT Shire Council elections in 2008.
-President Wunungmurra was elected unopposed as Council President at the first meeting of the inaugral Council and is currently serving a second term as a Councillor for Gumurr Miwatj Ward and as President of East Arnhem Regional Council.
+President Wunungmurra was elected unopposed as Council President at the first meeting of the inaugral Council and is currently serving a third term as a Councillor for Gumurr Miwatj Ward and as President of East Arnhem Regional Council.

 Banambi currently lives and was born in Yirrkala, attended the local mission school.
 He later attended the Brisbane Theological College undertaking a 3 year Youth Leadership Course with the goal of teaching and training younger people to excel in sport.
 Banambi moved on to Melbourne to follow his dream of playing in the then VFL and joined the Geelong Football Club.
 Banambi played part of the season in “B” Grade being coached by the famous Polly Farmer, but a family tragedy intervened back in his home community so he returned to Yirrkala for good.

 Well I have been involved with East Arnhem Shire Council since 2008, when the Council was formed.
-I was elected as the inaugural President, and I am current serving my second term on Council and as President.
+I was elected as the inaugural President, and I am current serving my third term on Council and as President.

 I have had a long career, which has always maintained some involvement with Local Government in many capacities over a number of years.
 As the Chairperson of the Regional Council through the ATSIC days and General Manager of a number of Aboriginal organisations working closely and fostering relationships with Local Government.